Are superthin galaxies low surface brightness galaxies seen edge-on? The star formation probe: Results

-The distribution of the random number of bursts after $t_{form}$ (See \S 4) is shown in Figure 5 (Left), the respective median values both superthins and LSBs being 1, indicating bursts do not play a significant role in modelling the star formation history of LSBs in general.
-The distribution of star formation time scale parameter $Gyr^{-1}$ (See \S 4) is presented in Figure 5 (Right).
+\textbf{Star formation history from MAGPHYS}: The distribution of the random number of bursts after $t_{form}$ is shown in Figure 3 (Left), the respective median values both STs and LSBs being 1, indicating bursts do not play a significant role in modelling the star formation history of LSBs and STs.
+The distribution of star formation time scale parameter $Gyr^{-1}$ is presented in Figure 3 (Right).
 The $\gamma$ in $Gyr^{-1}$ is distributed between 0.01 and 0.8.
-The median values for superthins and LSBs are 0.27 Gyr$^{-1}$ and 0.169 Gyr$^{-1}$.
-In comparison, $\gamma = 2$ for an elliptical, $\gamma = 0.25$ for an early type and $0.5$ for a late type spiral galaxy \cite{2008MNRAS.388.1595D}.$ \gamma \sim 0 $ implies star formation rate was constant along the star formation history of the galaxy.
-Among our sample STs and LSBs, most of the galaxies have $ \gamma < 0.5$ which implies these galaxies have star formation histories corresponding to late type or early type spiral galaxies.
-The minimal number of bursts as well as the low star formation time scale parameter required in modelling star formation history indicates constant star formation rates in these galaxies.
-This is in compliance with the same order of magnitude of the values of average SFR calculated over the last 0.1 Gyr and 2 Grs respectively (0.357 vs 0.657 $M_\odot yr^{-1}$ for LSBs and 0.616 versus 0.51 $M_\odot yr^{-1}$ for superthins).
-Figure 6 shows the scatter diagram of $log(SFR(M_{\odot} yr^{-1}))$ and $log(M_{*}(M_\odot))$.
-The solid line represents the Equation (3) \cite{2015AJ....149...79D}.
+The median values for both STs and LSBs are $\sim$ 0.2 Gyr$^{-1}$, in comparison, $\gamma = 2 Gyr^{-1}$ for an elliptical, $\gamma = 0.25 Gyr^{-1}$ for an early type and $0.5 Gyr^{-1}$ for a late type spiral galaxy \citep{2008MNRAS.388.1595D}.$ \gamma \sim 0 Gyr^{-1}$ implies a constant SFR along the star formation history (SFH) of the galaxy.
+Among our sample STs and LSBs, most of the galaxies have $ \gamma < 0.5 Gyr^{-1}$ which implies these galaxies have SFHs corresponding to late type or early type spiral galaxies.
+The minimal number of bursts coupled with the low star formation time scale parameter required in modelling SFH indicates constant SFRs in these galaxies. \\